Spray paint takes around 10-30 minutes to dry to touch, 1-4 hours to dry enough between coats, and 12-72 hours to cure (dry fully).

 - A hairdryer

-2. Ensuring Proper Ventilation
+2. Ensure Proper Ventilation

-To ensure proper ventilation, you should:
+To ensure proper ventilation, do the following things.

 - Open all doors in the room

 - Open all vents and windows